Tranby School: History

 Following the renaming of the historic Hull Grammar School as the William Gee School for Boys in 1988, the name was acquired and used for a new independent school which opened in 1989.
 In 1991, Nord Anglia Education PLC, an education and training company, acquired the new school from the administrator for £900,000.
 By 2003 the school (net asset value of £1,800,000) hosted 450 pupils - boys and girls - from two to 18 years of age, and registered a turnover of £2,400,000, of which £280,000 went to Nord Anglia.
 The School was purchased from Nord Anglia for £4,180,000 by the United Church Schools Company (affiliated to the Church of England), and merged in September 2005 with Hull High School for Girls (owned by the Company since 1890), a co-educational Independent School (with a girls-only junior and senior school, ages 7–18) of similar size and strength.

 This merged Hull Collegiate School is situated on the former Hull High School site 4 mi to the west of Hull and 1 mi north east of the Humber Bridge, the school is based at Tranby Croft, a Victorian mansion with over 12 acre of landscaped grounds, a small wood and an AstroTurf pitch.

 The mansion was previously home to shipbuilder Arthur Wilson during the late Victorian Era.
-He famously hosted the Prince of Wales, later King Edward VIII, at a party.
+He hosted the Prince of Wales, later King Edward VIII, at a party.
 The events at the party would later lead to the royal baccarat scandal.

 The Preparatory School, opened in 2004, is housed in a purpose-built facility on the same site; a senior school building was opened in 2005, completing a multimillion-pound investment by parent company United Church Schools Trust.
-The school was renamed to Tranby in 2021 after the site, Tranby Croft.
+The school was renamed Tranby in 2021, after the site, Tranby Croft.